 Sources: Dr. Eric Braverman’s “Younger You” and “The Younger You Diet”

-Optimal brain health for well-being and outstanding physical performance requires optimal levels of the four main neurotranmistters: Dopamine, Acetylcholine, GABA, and Serotonin.
+Optimal brain health for well-being and outstanding physical performance requires optimal levels of the four main neurotransmitters: Dopamine, Acetylcholine, GABA, and Serotonin.

 Dopamine and acetylcholine are essentially our energy neurotransmitters, we need optimal levels of both to feel vibrant and excited about life.
 We also need them for optimal levels of growth hormone and energy for intense workouts.
 GABA and Serotonin are essentially our relaxation hormones; we need both to deal with stress and to recover from hard training.

 Acetylcholine is the memory neurotransmitter and is also involved with reaction time.
-Without adequate levels of acetylcholine your memory will suffer, as will your speed and reaction time.
-Acetycholine is also involved with optimal growth hormone production.
+Without adequate levels of acetylcholine, your memory will suffer, as will your speed and reaction time.
+Acetylcholine is also involved with optimal growth hormone production.